skibinska/personal-website/README.md

 - Node server with Hapi.js
 - Backend testing with Tape
 - Frontend testing with Nightwatch.js
-- Continuous intergration with Travis
+- Continuous Intergration with Travis
 - Code coverage with Codecov and Code Climate
 - ESLint - to ensure that code syntax is consistent